aiueola/wsdm2022-cascade-dr/README.md

 - obp==0.5.2
 - hydra-core==1.0.6

-Note that the proposed Cascade-DR estimator is implemented in [Open Bandit Pipeline](https://github.com/st-tech/zr-obp) (`obp.ope.CascadeDoublyRobust`).
+Note that the proposed Cascade-DR estimator is implemented in [Open Bandit Pipeline](https://github.com/st-tech/zr-obp) (`obp.ope.SlateCascadeDoublyRobust`).

 ### Running the code
 To run the synthetic experiment, navigate to the `src/` directory and run the following commands.